On 23 August 1914 the British Expeditionary Force (BEF) clashed with the German army for the first time in World War One.

 6. The Germans attacked in parade-ground formation

-When the German attack began, the Germans advanced as if across a parade-ground.
+When the German attack began in the early hours of 23 August, the Germans advanced as if across a parade-ground.
 They marched towards the British in formations 15 ranks deep.
 One British infantryman said that any bullet which they fired would find its target.

 The British were able to fire so quickly against these huge German formations that the Germans believed they were facing machine-gun fire.
-Consequently, the first German attacks were repulsed.
+Consequently, despite the Germans targeting bridges, their first attacks were repulsed.

 7. The British retreated after 48 hours